 The summary above is subject to the express provisions of the Securities Act (Prince Edward Island), the Securities Act (Yukon) and the Securities Act (Northwest Territories) and the rules, regulations and other instruments thereunder, respectively, and reference is made to the complete text of such provisions contained therein.
 These provisions may contain limitations and statutory defences on which the Fund may rely.

-12.11 Statutory Rights for Subscribers in Newfoundland and Labrador
+12.9 Statutory Rights of Action for Investors Resident in Newfoundland and Labrador